GrosSacASac/blog-public/dev/web/how_to_import_json_in_node.md

 ## How to import a text file

 Maybe in the future there will be assert text.
-But for, do the same as JSON without the parsing:
+But for now, do the same as JSON without the parsing:

 ```js
 import fsPromises from "node:fs/promises";